 European School Accreditation.

-In March 2018, the Accreditation Agreement was signed between the General Secretary of the European Schools, Mr. Marchegiano and the legal representative for the Belgian government, Mrs. Roba.
-Making our school the first Accredited European School in Belgium.
-Being an Accredited European Schools gives us access to the wide European Schools’ network of teaching and learning.
+In March 2018, the Accreditation Agreement was signed between the General Secretary of the European Schools, Mr. Marcheggiano and the legal representative for the Belgian government, Mrs. Roba.
+Being an Accredited European School gives us access to the wide European Schools’ network of teaching and learning.
 The European Schools are official educational establishments controlled jointly by the governments of the Member States of the European Union.
 The European Schools’ programme was devised in 1953 when the first school opened in Luxembourg.
 Currently there are 27 schools spread throughout the European Union that follow the programme.
 Fourteen of these schools are part of the expanding group of Accredited European Schools.
 These are national schools following the European Schools curriculum.